JARMourato/RNP/README.md

 ## Why would I use this?

-This library is not meant to be used in isolation, rather it's purpose is to serve as a brdige language between a few different packages that address different aspects of networking on apple platforms.
+This library is not meant to be used in isolation, rather it's purpose is to serve as a bridge language between a few different packages that address different aspects of networking on apple platforms.

 ## Installation